 This page is designed to help AI be more effective at completing research-oriented tasks involving layered depth (as opposed to counting boxes of Cracker Jacks™ sold year-over-year in baseball stadiums).

-How the Following Research Anchor Could Change AI Source-Searching / Research Processing
+How the Following Research Anchors Could Change AI Source-Searching / Research Processing

 Default mode (text-only): Most AIs rely on linear, sequential parsing — keyword matching, semantic similarity, chain-of-thought steps, retrieval from memory or tools, then synthesis.
 For source-hunting, this means querying broadly (e.g., "find evidence for X"), ranking by relevance, and chaining citations.
 It's fast but can miss subtle contrasts, historical tensions, or non-obvious lateral links unless explicitly prompted.
 It also skims for subject keywords and may capture the content's subject matter but not its author's slant.

-However, with this diagram as input and a request to research according to its process, the AI has a structured scaffold—a visual flowchart progression (observation → hypothesis → principle → contrasts/exceptions).
+However, with these diagrams as input and a request to research according to their process, the AI has a structured scaffold—a visual flowchart progression (observation → hypothesis → principle → contrasts/exceptions) paired with a reading strategy scaffold (structure over surface, load-bearing elements, point outweighs example).
 This acts like a built-in template for reasoning, encouraging the AI to mirror that hierarchy when evaluating claims or searching.

-(the above image is to be copied/downloaded and uploaded to your AI with the instructions:
+(the above images are to be copied/downloaded and uploaded to your AI with the instructions:

-"please use this to inform your searches and outputs to research queries")
+"please use these to inform your searches and outputs to research queries")

 Efficiency: More or Less Than Default?